 Registration fee: $100 (includes breakfast, lunch, and multiple coffee breaks)

-Apply to attend the workshop (deadline August 24)
+Apply to attend the workshop (deadline extended to October 8).

 The Library Publishing Coalition and the Educopia Institute, in collaboration with the Digital Library Federation (DLF), are excited to host an in-person workshop at the 2018 DLF Forum based on the IMLS-funded Developing a Curriculum to Advance Library-Based Publishing project.
 The full-day workshop will take place on Sunday, October 14 (the day before the Forum) at the M Resort just outside of Las Vegas, NV.
 The workshop is limited to 20 participants, to be selected through a brief application process.
 While the workshop is affiliated with and will complement the DLF Forum, please note that you do not have to attend the Forum to participate in the workshop.
 See below for workshop description, scholarship information, and application instructions.